wafzynothinIV/my-minimalist-hyprlock-style/README.md

 - Just install through in the [Hyprlock Repository.](https://github.com/hyprwm/hyprlock)

 # How To Download That File?
-- just clone it.
-(Still FIXING)
+- just clone it. (just try it)
-- want a separate? patient, i'm still fix it
+- want a separate? alright, [here the separated version](https://github.com/wafzynothinIV/my-minimalist-hyprlock-style/releases)

 # Preview
 - With "fade_on_empty = false" ![preview with "fade_out_empty = false"](https://github.com/user-attachments/assets/dbcc392a-60d8-4fce-99d6-e3fd5aa0a5ec)